Bill Submission Process

 1. Present your member card to your provider

-• Let your provider know Medi-Share participates in the PHCS network.
-Your provider should recognize the PHCS logo on the front of your card, even if they are not familiar with Medi-Share.
+• Let your provider know Medi-Share participates in the network listed at the top of your card.
+Your provider should recognize the logo on the front of your card, even if they are not familiar with Medi-Share.

 • Bills should be submitted by your provider to Medi-Share in one of two ways:

-• Electronic submissions - Utilize the EDI number on the back of your Member ID card, or
+• Electronic submissions - Utilize the EDI number on your Member ID card, or

 • Paper submission - Mail a HCFA or UB form to the Texas address also located on the back of your Member card

-• The following services (also found on the back of your card) require pre-notification from the provider:
+• The following services require pre-notification from the provider:

 • Inpatient hospitalizations